supersimplesuper/docs/website/docs/funds/retain/index.md

 * **Authentication**: We support many authentication flows, our preference is JWT generated from pre-shared keys.

 ##### Versioning and change control
-* The API is versioned via the URL, eg. `/v1/member_lookup`.
+* The API is versioned via the URL, e.g. `/v1/member_lookup`.
 * Backwards‑compatible changes are announced at least 30 days in advance.
 * Breaking changes require 90 days notice.

 ### Hashed data flow
-Please contact us further details of how our hashed data matching functions.
+Please contact us for further details of how our hashed data matching functions.

 <!--@include: @/parts/getting_help.md-->